sbduff21/LatinOnePortfolio/Composition1.md

 # Composition-1

-Iuppiter et Iūnō erant rex et regina deorum.
+Iupiter et Iūnō erant rex et regina deorum.
-Mars et Vulcanus erant eorum filli. **Speling: check the vocabulary entry for "sons".**
+Mars et Vulcanus erant filii Iovis et Iunonis. **Speling: check the vocabulary entry for "sons".**
-Iuppiter habebat altera filia Minera, soror Martis et Veneris. **What is the grammatical function of "daugter" in the English phrase "Iuppiter had a daughter"?
+Minerva erat filia Iovis et Miverva erat sororis Martis et Vulcani. **What is the grammatical function of "daugter" in the English phrase "Iuppiter had a daughter"?
 What case do you need in Latin?**
-Venus erat uxor Vulcānus. **What case expresses the idea "wife *of Vulcan*"?**
+Venus erat uxoris Vulcani. **What case expresses the idea "wife *of Vulcan*"?** ipsa erat magna dux.
-**Where is your fifth sentence?**